nuniesmith/fks_ninja/README.md

 ## 🎯 **System Overview**

-FKS (Futures Kingdom Signals) is a professional-grade algorithmic trading platform that combines AI-enhanced signals with traditional technical analysis for futures markets.
+FKS (Freddy Krueger Sniper) is a professional-grade algorithmic trading platform that combines AI-enhanced signals with traditional technical analysis for futures markets.
 The system features a bulletproof NinjaTrader 8 implementation with comprehensive Python tools and cross-platform development environment.

 ### **Key Features:**
 - **🤖 AI-Enhanced Signals**: Advanced pattern recognition with quality scoring (60-95% confidence)